Home » News » Parish notices

 SAFEGUARDING IN THE PARISH Some roles in the parish require volunteers to have a DBS check which are renewed every 3 years.
 Katie Jones, our Safeguarding Rep, will be contacting people if a re-check is needed.
 However if you are in a role in the parish and have not had a recheck or if you have any query on the DBS process please contact Katie on 01737 761017.

-Thinking of getting married, congratulations!
-A reminder; Bishop Richard calls for a minimum of 12 months’ notice for Catholic Marriages to allow for the necessary preparation and paperwork.
-Please contact the Parish Office.
+Thinking of getting married… Congratulations!
+A reminder that there is a minimum of twelve months’ notice for Marriages planned to take place in a Catholic Church to allow for the necessary preparation and paperwork.

 Marriage Care write to say: Please encourage your parishioners to seek support if they are experiencing relationship distress.
 Our professional relationship counselling service is provided on a donation-only basis and seeking help at whatever stage can make a real difference.
 You can find out more and book counselling sessions at www.marriagecare.org.uk